Support for Memory Challenges Beyond Tutoring

 Common Issues Associated with Memory Challenges

-Difficulties following directions: Students may have difficulties following oral and/or written directions, particularly if they are multi-step.
+Difficulties following directions: Students may have difficulties following oral and/ or written directions, particularly if they are multi-step.

-Reading Comprehension: Students may struggle with remembering what they have read, what the question is, previously learned comprehension strategies and how to best say or write an answer.
+Reading comprehension: Students may struggle with remembering what they have read, what the question is, previously learned comprehension strategies, and how best to say or write an answer.

-Written Expression: Students may have difficulties planning and organizing their writing as well as remembering grammar and punctuation rules.
+Written expression: Students may have difficulties planning and organizing their writing as well as remembering grammar and punctuation rules.

-How We Help Students with Memory Challenges:
+How We Support Students with Memory Challenges: